The Changing Social Economy of Art, Are the Arts becoming Less Exclusive?

 Around 1980, along with developments in capitalism, attitudes and practices change again.
 First, marketing and next cultural entrepreneurship by art-companies become common.
 Not much later many artists follow.
 Often without being aware of this, artworks and the art products of art-companies also change in content, with higher sales as the outcome.
 Moreover, some artists start to worry less about artistic autonomy and develop hybrid art practices.

 Not all art-lovers agree.
-They resist that art-companies and artist are becoming cultural entrepreneurs.
+They resist that art-companies and artists are becoming cultural entrepreneurs.
 And leftist critics warn against a commercialism in the arts that is becoming as common and intense as in the commercial popular arts.
-An orientation on sponsors and donors is thought to lead to a loss of autonomy and compromise.
+Also an orientation on sponsors and donors is thought to lead to a loss of autonomy and compromise.

 (61) “ART AND MONEY DO NOT GO TOGETHER”.
 IN ART-WORLDS THE SHARED ETHOS IS ANTI-COMMERCIAL.
 THE CULTURE INDUSTRY IS THOUGHT TO BE HARMFUL.
 Artists, art-lovers and art theorists—especially those on the left side of the political spectrum—are inclined to blame everything or much that is wrong in the arts on “commerce”, “the market”, neo-liberalism and capitalism.
 Not all art-lovers and art theorists agree with such convictions, but the notion that the world of art and the world of “commerce” are hostile spheres is widely shared.
 Each using different terms, famous scholars agree, like Georg Simmel, Max Weber, Arnold Hauser, Theodor Adorno, Max Horkheimer, Luc Boltanski and Eve Chapello.3 Famous critics like Peter Bürger and Robert Hughes also agree.4 Some economists as well, like Arjo Klamer, adhere to the notion of hostile spheres.5